 I do not count calories, I fill a pantry with staples in order to cook and bake from scratch.
 I store #10 cans of freeze-dried fruits, vegetables, meats, dairy products, and a few #10 cans of dehydrated foods.
 I store cans and packages of beans, rice, quinoa and so much more.

-I highly recommend you keep you keep your gas tanks 3/4 to nearly full at all times.
-Please keep your car, truck or vehicles maintained properly.
+I highly recommend you keep your gas tanks 3/4 to nearly full at all times.
+Please keep your car, truck, or other vehicles maintained properly.

 Hand Crank Radio

 Please purchase an emergency radio with a crank or with batteries or some way to recharge it.
 We need to know what’s going on in the world.
 If you know someone who has a ham radio they may be your new best friend.

 Please make sure you turn your cell phones off at least once a week so that when it is turned back on it will locate any new cell towers located new your current location.
 Keep those phones charged according to your manufacturer’s instructions.
 If you can afford a solar phone charger that would be awesome.

 Yard lights are affordable, you can charge them during the day and bring them to your home when needed.
 If you choose battery-operated flashlights, please stash appropriate batteries to use with them as a backup.
 I prefer a solar-powered flashlight and several lanterns that can be recharged without batteries.

 Here is my post on first aid kits: Linda’s First Aid Kit